On this page

 Separate Christmas and New Year restrictions apply to oversize heavy agricultural vehicles and combinations operating under the National Class 1 Agricultural Vehicle and Combination Mass and Dimension Exemption Notice.

-Eligible vehicles must comply with Christmas and Easter restrictions published in that Notice which can be found in Table 20 of the National Class 1 Agricultural Vehicle and Combination Mass and Dimension Exemption Notice Operator's Guide.
+Eligible vehicles must comply with Christmas and Easter restrictions published in that Notice which can be found in Table 20: Holiday restrictions under Conditions -> National daytime conditions and holiday restrictions -> Holiday restrictions of the National Class 1 Agricultural Vehicle and Combination Mass and Dimension Exemption Notice Operator's Guide.

 Oversize light agricultural vehicles and combination operating under the Safe Movement Guideline for Light Agricultural Vehicles, Light Agricultural Combinations and Drawn Plant refer to Christmas and New Year restrictions under that Guideline.